-Frozen String Literals and Immutability
+Frozen String Literals and Immutability in Ruby

 Ruby strings are mutable by default.
 You can call << to append, gsub! to replace, or encode to transform them in place.
-This mutability is convenient, but it comes with a hidden cost: every time you write a string literal, Ruby allocates a new object.
-If your program creates thousands of identical string literals, that’s thousands of separate objects the garbage collector has to track.
+That flexibility is handy, but it comes with a hidden cost: every time you write a string literal, Ruby allocates a new object.
+If your program creates thousands of identical string literals, that is thousands of separate objects the garbage collector has to track.

-What the Pragma Does
+What the pragma does

 Place # frozen_string_literal: true at the very top of a Ruby source file: